Lethdev2019/clearstatus/content/default/issues/2019-04-03-scheduled-server-upgrade.md

 ## Enter below issue description and subsequent updates if any
 ---

-Our hosting company needs to perform some software updates on our main website server.
-These updates require restarting the machine which implies some downtime.
+Our Company needs to build our website.
 \
-This maintenance should not last more than a few minutes or cause any other perturbation.
+This maintenance could last a long time.
 \
 Sorry about the trouble!
 \